Discounted travel schemes for disabled people

 The Disabled Persons Railcard gives you a third off most rail fares.
 The discount is for 2 people – so you can save money for a friend or a carer too.
 You have to buy the railcard but it can pay for itself after just one journey.
 There’s lots of assistance available when travelling by train – including help getting on and off the train and help with luggage – all free of charge.

 There is no national concessions scheme for coach travel.
-However discounted travel is available depending on which coach company you’re using.
+Ask your coach company if discounted travel is available.

 National Express sells a Disabled Coach Card that gives a third off their standard fares.